LiberoNuvola/PRE-RICH-scratch-and-win-game/docs/Game-Economy-Specification.md

 The economic right follows the ticket.

-A revealed but unclaimed winning ticket may be transferable where the protocol permits it; the frozen payout remains attached to that ticket.
+A revealed but unclaimed winning ticket may be transferable where the protocol permits it; the frozen payout remains attached to the ticket.

 Transfer must never duplicate the economic claim.